 The act of filing an appeal usually postpones the sanction(s) required by the initial decision until the appeals process is completed, unless the Conduct Administrator determines that postponement of the sanction(s) may result in a threat to the University community.
-The Conduct Administrator may impose sanctions during the appeals process to ensure the safety and well-being of members of the University community or preservation of University property.
-If an appeal is not granted, or should an appeal fail, the imposed sanction(s) will be retroactive to the original date issued, unless the Conduct Administrator affixes a different sanction and/or date.
+The Director of Student Conduct and Community Standards may impose sanctions during the appeals process to ensure the safety and well-being of members of the University community or preservation of University property.
+If an appeal is not granted or should an appeal fail, the imposed sanction(s) will be retroactive to the original date issued unless the Executive Director affixes a different sanction and/or date.